-Cypress Lakes Lodge also offers specialized therapy for patients with a dual diagnosis of addiction and another mental health disorder, such as depression, anxiety or bipolar disorder.
-A dual diagnosis is a very common occurrence with alcohol addiction, so if you are among these patients you are not alone.
+Cypress Lakes Lodge also offers specialized therapy for patients with a dual diagnosis of addiction and other mental health disorders, such as depression, anxiety, or bipolar disorder.
+A dual diagnosis is very common with alcohol addiction.
 Many people with undiagnosed mental health conditions self-medicate with alcohol, and many people who have long-term addictions find themselves developing mental health disorders due to the effects of prolonged substance abuse.
-Our doctors and therapists aim to find out all of the concerns involved in each patient’s unique relationship with substance abuse so that they can be completely successful in recovery.

-Once we understand what we need to address to achieve complete recovery, each patient will work with their paired counselors and physicians to plan out integrative therapies and other aspects of treatment.
-Learn more about our integrative therapies and offerings including meditation, yoga, art therapy or music therapy — you can ask about these during your counseling sessions if there is something you would like to try.
+You will work with your counselors and physicians to plan out integrative therapies and other aspects of treatment.
+Learn more about our integrative therapies and offerings including meditation, yoga, art therapy, or music therapy.

 Open Mind, Open Heart

 At Cypress Lakes Lodge, we tell our patients that when we are engaged in our treatments, the more resistant we will be to relapse.
 As you progress through your therapies with us, we encourage you to commit to your healing every step of the way.
 Only when you consciously and honestly choose to live your life substance-free will you be able to move beyond treatment and into true lifelong recovery.